utsav-deep-rjil/jcs-python-sdk-sbs/README.md

 - OS Environment Variables
 - In
 `config.properties` file under `fixtures` folder of this project.
-The content of this file must be like this:
+The content of this file should be like this:

 ```
 [dev]